50 Hoosier children died of abuse or neglect in 2020, according to DCS

 Death by weapon, including a body part, was the most common cause of death.
 It was listed in 50% of the cases as a primary factor.

-44% of the deaths were declared homicides, while DCS determined 34% of the deaths were accidental.
+According to DCS, 44% of the deaths were declared homicides, while 34% of the deaths were ruled accidental.

 In 78% of cases, the death occurred in the victim’s own home.